Erastuskanyatta/Node.js-vs-Python-for-backend-Development/index.md

 3. [Hapi.js](https://simpleprogrammer.com/introduction-hapijs/)- for creating web services such as REST APIs

 ### Python
-After the introduction of Python, a lot of frameworks and development tools have been created.
+After the introduction of Python, a lot of frameworks and development tools like PyCharm have been created.

-For instance, Python can be incorporated with code editors like Sublime Text, which offers some additional editing features and punctuation extensions.

 The great extensibility of Python and the use of many frameworks have made Python be such a great backend language that every developer would desire to use.
 Python frameworks include: